The coarse quotient for affine Weyl groups and pseudo-reflection groups: Introduction

 \subsubsection{Generalities on Descent to the Coarse Quotient}

-When studying sheaves on $V\sslash H$, a key first insight is that any sheaf on $\vectorspaceHactson$ which is pulled back from $\vectorspaceHactson\sslash H$ canonically acquires an $H$-equivariant structure, or, equivalently, can be viewed as a sheaf on the \textit{stack quotient} $\vectorspaceHactson/H$.
+Let $H$ denote a finite group acting on an affine scheme $V$.
+When studying sheaves on $V\sslash H := \Spec(\O(V)^H)$, a key first insight is that any sheaf on $\vectorspaceHactson$ which is pulled back from $\vectorspaceHactson\sslash H$ canonically acquires an $H$-equivariant structure, or, equivalently, can be viewed as a sheaf on the \textit{stack quotient} $\vectorspaceHactson/H$.
 In the setting of quasicoherent sheaves, it is in fact not too difficult to show that the pullback

 is fully faithful, as we review in \cref{Pullback From GIT to Stack Quotient of Finite Group of Affine Scheme is Fully Faithful}. \begin{Definition} We say that $\F \in \QCoh(\vectorspaceHactson/H)$ \textit{descends to the coarse quotient} $V\sslash H$ if $\F$ is in the essential image of the pullback $\generalstacktoGITquotientmap^{\ast}$. \end{Definition}